A heuristic search algorithm for discovering large Condorcet domains: The algorithm

-The heuristic function we used in the search forms a linear correlation between the CD size and its value for large CDs.
-Using the complete maximal CDs released by \cite{akello2023condorcet}, we show in Fig. \ref{fig:size_value} two scatter plots for six and seven alternatives, demonstrating the relationship between the size of the CDs and their values from our heuristic function.
+\citet{akello2023condorcet} released two complete sets of unitary non-isomorphic CDs for six and seven alternatives.
+These CDs enabled us to evaluate the heuristic functions by examining the relationship they give rise to between their sizes and their values.
+Using these CDs, we show in Fig. \ref{fig:size_value} two scatter plots for six and seven alternatives, demonstrating the relationship between the size of the CDs and their values from our heuristic function.
 It is conspicuous that for $n=6$ CDs whose size is larger than 28 and for $n=7$ CDs whose size is larger than 44, the heuristic function builds a linear relationship between the size and the values of CDs.
-That correlation is not strong on small CDs is not problematic as this issue can be resolved by the prioritisation strategy employed in the search that rules them out.
+The fact that the correlation is not strong on small CDs is not problematic as this issue can be resolved by the prioritisation strategy employed in the search algorithm that could rule them out.
 Overall, our heuristic function, though not perfect, can serve its purpose well.